CreLox/FluorescenceLifetime/README.md

 ## A note on deconvolution
 As [Knight and Selinger (1971)](https://www.sciencedirect.com/science/article/pii/0584853971800739) put it,
 > ...
-Without careful consideration of the nature of the problem, deconvolutlon as an information-improving device can easily become an exercise in self-delusion.
+Without careful consideration of the nature of the problem, deconvolution as an information-improving device can easily become an exercise in self-delusion.

 Regarding this, [Grinvald and SteinBerg (1974)](https://www.sciencedirect.com/science/article/pii/0003269774903121) raised two very educational examples which illustrate the intrinsic flexibility of a multi-component exponential fit and are reproduced here:
 <img width="810" alt="image" src="https://user-images.githubusercontent.com/18239347/184480647-87a58ad1-fc0d-4daf-a830-a7bf177ed668.png">